splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Alert recipients
 -------------------------------------------------------------------

-In the :strong:`Alert recipients` tab, specify where notification messages are sent when alerts are triggered or cleared.
+On the :strong:`Alert recipients` tab, specify where notification messages are sent when alerts are triggered or cleared.
 Recipients are considered subscribers to a rule.

 If you have previously :ref:`integrated your alerts with another system <admin-notifs-index>`, those options appear in the :guilabel:`Add Recipient` dropdown menu.
 You can also send to email addresses, :ref:`webhook URLs<webhook>`, and :ref:`Create and manage teams<admin-manage-teams>`.
 Notifications are also sent when a condition clears.